Anderson acceleration for a regularized Bingham model: Acceleration of the regularized Bingham Picard iteration

 where $F(\bu):=G(\bu)-\bu$.

-\begin{remark} If the problem data is such that $ G $ is contractive, i.e. $ C_G < 1 $, then there exists a constant $ \sigma=1-C_G >0 $ such that (\ref{F}) holds for any $\bu\in\bV$. \end{remark}

-Even if $G$ is not contractive, there are other ways for \eqref{F} with $\sigma$ bounded away from $0$ to be satisfied, see \cite{PR21}.
+As discussed in subsection \ref{aasection}, condition \eqref{F} can be monitored and enforced by a safeguarding strategy for a given $\bar \sigma > 0$, although as shown in section \ref{sec:numerics}, it was not necessary to do so here.
 Under these assumptions and with Lemmas \ref{LipschitzG}, \ref{lemma:wellG'}, \ref{lemma:LipschitzG'} and \ref{frechetGlemma}, Theorem \ref{thm:genm} shows the convergence of Algorithm \ref{alg:anderson} where $G$ is the solution operator of the Picard iteration for regularized Bingham equation. \begin{theorem} Suppose \eqref{F} holds for some $\sigma>0$, and suppose the direction sines between each column $i$ of $F_j$ defined by \eqref{Fk1} and the subspace spanned by the preceeding columns satisfy $|\sin(f_{j,i},\text{span }\{f_{j,1}, \ldots, f_{j,i-1}\})| \ge c_s >0$, for $j = k-m_k, \ldots, k-1$.
 Then, for any step $k>m$ the following bound holds for the AA Picard residual

 for residual $w_k$, where $\theta_{k}$ is the gain from the optimization problem. \end{theorem}

 \begin{remark}The direction sine condition in the hyptheses of Theorem \ref{thm:AAPicB} can be directly enforced by the method described in \cite[Section 5.1]{PR21}. \end{remark}